Is ‘Property Brothers’ Staged? Drew Scott Tells All In Upcoming Autobiography

 “The truth is, anyone who suggests that reality TV doesn’t sometimes require readjustments isn’t living in the real world — where real weather, real noise, real accidents, and real-life screwups affect what would otherwise have been our perfect, authentic, real-time shot.
 Out of those three desirables, real-time is the only one we can’t recover once it’s lost.”

-Drew and Jonathan Scott’s autobiography, It Takes Two: Our Story, is scheduled to be released on Tuesday, September 5, according to Amazon.com.
+Drew and Jonathan Scott’s autobiography, It Takes Two: Our Story, is scheduled to be released on Tuesday, September 5, according to Amazon.

 [Featured Image by Matthew Eisman/Getty Images]